programmer588175/cc-improved/README.md

 # Versions
 0.1: added, with fixed number function (shows "exact" values) (March 4, 2019)
 # To Do
-Fix the page not loading
+Fix the page not loading.

-Fix short numbers not working
+Fix short numbers not working.